 As at that time it was considered too costy to produce cars in both RHD and LHD configurations, brands from left-hand traffic countries withdrew from right-hand countries and vice versa, causing a massive redistribution of market shares worldwide.
 This turmoil became known as the "Second Carquake", which lasted between 1958 and 1965.
 There is still much debate among historians as to whether or not it was an international trade war between the major industrial nations.

 Many brands lost their major exporting markets.
 While major car makers (usually from countries of origin with large enough domestic markets) were able to survive, many small and medium makers didn’t.
-Among the medium sized bankrupted companies Škóta (largest car maker from Bohemia) and ALFA Lorena (second largest car maker from Italy) became the most famous.
+Among the medium sized bankrupted companies Škóta (largest car maker from Bohemia), ALFA Lorena (second largest car maker from Italy) and Hispano-Helvetica (from Aragon) became the most famous.
 Ti Frojta Motorverki survived thanks to its unique driving configuration: steering wheel in the middle of the dashboard which allowed them to be used in all driving hand configurations.

 Until the second half of the 1960’s, when larger car makers started to make vehicles in both LHD and RHD configurations, major brands from right-hand traffic countries, such as Adam Opel, Volkswagen, SIAT (Societat Ibèrica d'Automòbils de Turisme/Sociedat Ibérica de Automóbiles de Turismo) or Panhard & Levassor abandoned left-hand traffic countries while Mercedes Benz and the myriad brands from automotive groups English Leyland and Rootes Motors withdrew from right-hand traffic countries.
 Ironically countries from the Commonwealth of Nations (especially Australasia and the NAL) got rid of many of the mainland European and Louisiannan competitors but the void left, especially on down-market level, was soon filled by a horde of Japanese-made cars at a time when Japan (a left-hand traffic country) was becoming an emerging automotive power.